There’s nothing like being able to go camping with your family and your loved ones, something we’re all anxious and eager for as summer approaches.

 Here’s my Top 3 best 10 person tents (with more below if these don't work for you):

-Packing a weight of 35.5 pounds, this tent provides 140 square feet of space in a 14-by-10 foot setup with straight walls and two large D-shaped doors on either side.
-Its height extends to 7 feet and 2 inches.
+Packing a weight of 35.5 pounds, the Core 10 Person Straight Wall Cabin Tent provides 140 square feet of space in a 14-by-10 foot setup with two large D-shaped doors on either side.
+Its peak height is 7'2".

 It has a gear loft with pockets as well as a lantern hook.
 There are two adjustable vents on each side at the bottom, as well as a mesh ceiling for ventilation.
 A removable rainfly and guy lines also come with the tent.